observIQ/bindplane-agent/README.md

 </center>

-The BindPlane Agent is observIQ’s custom distribution of the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector) built using the [OpenTelemetry collector builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).
+The BDOT is observIQ’s custom distribution of the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector) built using the [OpenTelemetry collector builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).
 The [OpenTelemetry supervisor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/opampsupervisor) is used to manage the collector (start/stop, apply configurations, etc) and communicate between the collector and [BindPlane OP](https://observiq.com/).
 To get started, follow our [Quickstart Guide](https://observiq.com/docs/getting-started/quickstart-guide).

 ## Benefits

 ### Focused on usability

 Increases the accessibility of OpenTelemetry by providing simplified installation scripts and end-to-end documentation making it easy to get started

 ### All the best parts of OpenTelemetry and more

 Bundled with all core OpenTelemetry receivers, processors, and exporters as well as additional capabilities for monitoring complex or enterprise technologies not yet available in upstream releases

 ### Always Production-ready and fully-supported

 Tested, verified, and supported by observIQ

 ## Quick Start